+Keywords:

-Keywords: trip planning, real-time traffic model, traffic flow estimation
+trip planning, real-time traffic model, traffic flow estimation thomas.liebig@tu-dortmund.de

-1 Introduction
+1. Introduction

-The incentive for the creation of smart cities is the increase of living quality and performance of the city.
-This is often accompanied with various mobile phone apps or web services to bring new services to the people of a city - advertising events, spreading city information or guiding people to their destinations by providing smart trip planning based on the city's spirit.
+The incentive for the creation of smart cities is the improvement of living quality and performance of the city.
+This is often accompanied with various mobile phone apps or web services to bring new services to the people of